DanAndrei1/MobileGames/fcr2024_privacy_policy.md

 The Company may disclose Your Personal Data in the good faith belief that such action is necessary to:

 Comply with a legal obligation

-Protect and defend the rights or property of the Company Prevent or investigate possible wrongdoing in connection with the Service Protect the personal safety of Users of the Service or the public Protect against legal liability
+Protect and defend the rights or property of the Company

+Prevent or investigate possible wrongdoing in connection with the Service

+Protect the personal safety of Users of the Service or the public

+Protect against legal liability

 Security of Your Personal Data

 The security of Your Personal Data is important to Us, but remember that no method of transmission over the Internet, or method of electronic storage is completely secure.

 While We strive to use commercially acceptable means to protect Your Personal Data, We cannot guarantee its absolute security.

 Children's Privacy

 We do not knowingly collect personally identifiable information from anyone under the age of 13.
 If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.

 If We become aware that We have collected Personal Data from anyone under the age of 13 without verification of parental consent, We take steps to remove that information from Our servers.

 If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

 Links to Other Websites

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 Changes to this Privacy Policy

 We may update Our Privacy Policy from time to time.
 We will notify You of any changes by posting the new Privacy Policy on this page.

 Contact Us

-If you have any questions about this Privacy Policy, You can contact us:
+If you have any questions about this Privacy Policy, You can contact us by email: formulacarracegame@gmail.com
-By email: formulacarracegame@gmail.com